 For context, during the First World War, 30 June 1916, the Royal Sussex Regiment took part in the Battle of the Boar’s Head at Richebourg-l’Avoué.
 Five hours later, 17 officers and 349 men had been killed, including 12 sets of brothers, three of whom were all from one family.
 A further 1,000 were wounded or taken prisoner.
 The day became known in Sussex history as The Day Sussex Died.
 [I’m not making this bit up, this is actual history.]

-The number of undead created in those five hours alone is not known.
-It is known that some of the boys from Pagham-on-Sea went into battle with small pouches of home soil around their necks, and this is held to be responsible for their resurrections, most of which were ‘mindless’ and resulted in them being put down again.
+Some of the boys from Pagham-on-Sea went into battle with small pouches of home soil around their necks, and this is held to be responsible for their resurrections, most of which were ‘mindless’ and tragically resulted in them being put down again.

 There needed to be a means of clearly and quickly identifying safe spaces for the newly undead, and it made sense to appoint members of the existing communities – or their ante-dead/alive allies – to ‘open the gateway’ for them and induct them into these spaces.

-As a response to this, some allies or members of the existing undead communities signalled their identites/allyship by going by identity-based surnames, like Azeman, Strigoi, Lich or Lych, etc, which in later decades became more problematic as Hunters sought out targets just by going through the local phone book.
+As a response to this, some allies or members of the existing undead communities signalled their identites/allyship by going by identity-based surnames, the most common in England being Wight, Lich or Lych, etc, which in later decades became more problematic as Hunters sought out targets just by going through the local phone book.

 A popular code name for allies who could show an undead individual where the safe spaces were in a city or town was the ‘lychgate‘, as in the person who could open the gateway to the various communities within that area.
 The lychgate ideally was not a ‘gatekeeper’, and their role was not to determine whether someone should be permitted into the community but only to introduce them to it.
 Severe punishments would be meted out to lychgates who got above themselves and turned undead of any kind away: lychgates are disposable.
 It’s very difficult to refuse to be a late-lychgate’s replacement when a delegation of undead descend upon your house to insist you take over the role, especially as some of them do not need an invitation to enter.